Flevy Management Insights Q&A

 It is licensed under CC BY 4.0.
 You're free to share and adapt with attribution.
 To cite this article, please use:

-Source: "How is the Zachman Framework evolving to accommodate the rise of artificial intelligence and machine learning in enterprise architectures?," Flevy Management Insights, Mark Bridges, 2026
+Source: "How Is the Zachman Framework Evolving to Integrate AI and Machine Learning?
+[Explained]," Flevy Management Insights, Mark Bridges, 2026

 Flevy is the world's largest marketplace of business templates & consulting frameworks.